ActuallyZach/ComputerScience/README.md

 - Computer Science A --> **Uncomplete**
 - Resources and stuff that I think are useful to learn to code
 - Plenty of work to sauce
-- Make sure you change some stuff
+- Make sure you change some stuff if your going to turn it in

 ### How to use the website
 - To View the Files either